hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hbar-allowance-approval.md

 ## Architecture

-In order to support both EOA and contract callers to these functions, a new interface `IHAS` will be supported and implemented using the pattern established for token proxy contracts as discussed in the `Specification` section of [HIP-719](https://hips.hedera.com/hip/hip-719).
+In order to support both EOA and contract callers to these functions, a new interface `IHRC<###>` will be supported and implemented using the pattern established for token proxy contracts as discussed in the `Specification` section of [HIP-719](https://hips.hedera.com/hip/hip-719).
-The difference is that `IHAS` will act on an account address rather than a token address will be the account in view with respect to the allowance to the `spender` account for the specified amount.
+The difference is that `IHRC[###]` will act on an account address rather than a token address will be the account in view with respect to the allowance to the `spender` account for the specified amount.
 A new proxy contract and a new system contract to handle these transaction requests will be implemented.
 For security purposes, an EOA account sender must also sign the transaction.
 If the sender is a contract that supports this interface then **any** caller will be able to grant an allowance to the contract's hbars.

 ## Implementation